Quick answer

 South Carolina Tattoo Studio FAQ

 Can I tattoo from home in South Carolina?
-Technically, yes, if your home studio meets all DHEC facility requirements and passes inspection.
+Technically, yes, if your home studio meets all DPH facility requirements and passes inspection.
 But zoning laws in most South Carolina municipalities prohibit commercial activity in residential areas.
 Check your local zoning before investing in a home setup.

 Does South Carolina accept tattoo licenses from other states?
 No. South Carolina does not have reciprocity agreements for tattoo permits.
-You must apply for a new operator permit through DHEC regardless of where you’ve previously been licensed.
+You must apply for a new operator permit through DPH regardless of where you’ve previously been licensed.

 Do I need an apprenticeship to get licensed in South Carolina?
 South Carolina does not require a formal apprenticeship by law.
 But most reputable shops won’t let you touch skin without one.
 The industry standard is one to three years.
 Respect the craft.